sebsprenger/hexagon-enforcement/README.md

 * **clean** A small hexagon application which adheres to the architectural rules.
 * **broken** The same application with a few violations added

+> Please note, that we will likely not support the git tags for long as the repository evolves

 ## Run the Tests